sap-tutorials/abap-core-development/tutorials/abap-environment-business-configuration-object/abap-environment-business-configuration-object.md

   5. Save and activate.

-  6. Repeat the steps **3.1.- 3.4** and create another database table:
+  6. Repeat the steps **3.1.- 3.4** and create the database table for the error code description.
+An additional database table is considered as a text table by the ABAP generator that you use in step 5 if the annotation **`@AbapCatalog.foreignKey.keyType : #TEXT_KEY`** is used.

      - Name: **`ZERRCODET_###`**
      - Description: **`Error Code Description ###`**